AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Impoundment Possibly Possibly

-A $500 fine isn’t a small amount, and you may have to pay even more if you cause injuries or death to another party in an accident, given the state’s at-fault laws.
+In addition to a fine, you may have to pay the cost of injuries or death to another party in an accident, given the state’s at-fault laws.

 What Proof Is Required?